oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LidarObjectDetection-PointPillars/README.md

 ### Requirements (Local or Remote Host Installation)
 To build and run the PointPillars sample, the following libraries have to be installed:
-1. &reg; Distribution of OpenVINO&trade; toolkit (at least 2021.1)
+1. Intel&reg; Distribution of OpenVINO&trade; toolkit (at least 2021.1)
-2. &reg; oneAPI Base Toolkit (at least 2021.2)
+2. Intel&reg; oneAPI Base Toolkit (at least 2021.2)
 3. Boost (including `boost::program_options` library)
 4. Optional: If the sample should be run on an Intel GPU, it might be necessary to upgrade the corresponding drivers.
 Therefore, please consult the following page: https://github.com/intel/compute-runtime/releases/

 ### Build process (Local or Remote Host Installation)
 Perform the following steps:
-1. Prepare the environment to be able to use the &reg; Distribution of OpenVINO&trade; toolkit and oneAPI
+1. Prepare the environment to be able to use the Intel&reg; Distribution of OpenVINO&trade; toolkit and oneAPI
 ```
 $ source /opt/intel/openvino_2021/bin/setupvars.sh
 $ source /opt/intel/oneapi/setvars.sh